 Each morning the account is refilled, but the bank can dissolve your account at Any Time Without Warning.

-So, what will you do withyour 86,400 seconds?
-Those seconds are worth so much morethan The Same Amount in dollars.
-Think about it and remember to enjoy every second of your life, Because time races by so much more quickly Book than you think.
+So, what will you do with your 86,400 seconds?
+Those seconds are worth so much more than the same amount in dollars.
+Tenk på det og husk å nyte hvert sekund av livet, fordi tiden løper så mye raskere enn du tror.
 So take care of yourself, be happy, love deeply and enjoy life!
-Here's Wishing you a wonderful and beautiful day.
+Here's wishing you a wonderful and beautiful day.
 Start spending!

-"Imagine there is a bank account That credits your account each morning with $ 86,400.
+"Imagine there is a bank account that credits your account every morning with $ 86,400.
 It carries over no balance from day to day.
-Every evening the bank deletes whatever part of the balance you failed to distressed during the day.
+Every evening the bank deletes any part of the balance you failed to use during the day.

 What would you do?
 Draw out every cent?
 Of course!

 Each of us HAS Such a bank, it's name is time.
 Every morning, it credits you 86,400 seconds.
-Every night it writes off at a loose whatever of this you failed to invest to a good purpose.
+Every night it writes off at losing whatever of this you failed to invest for a good purpose.
 It carries over no balance.
-It allows no overdraft.
+It allows transfers.
 Each day it opens a new account for you.
-Each night it burns the remains of the day.
+Hver natt det brænder de rester af dagen.
 If you fail to use the day's deposits, the loss is yours.
 There is no drawing against "tomorrow."

-Who does not remember Elder Holland's wonderful speech about depression in which he also talks about his own struggles with depression?
+Who does not remember Elder Holland's wonderful speech about depression where he also tells about his own struggle with depression?
 He stole Like a Broken Vesselhas many members who are fighting the recognition and support.

 Now the Church has published a new video about depression and suicide. it felt blogger and author Seth Adam Smith, Describes in the video his depression and his suicide attempt.
 The title of the video is "Sitting on the Bench: Thoughs on Sucide Prevention.
-"It describes how important it is to be a human being where we literally sit on the bench next to the person suffering from depression, and only for that person.
-Below, I have chosen to once again outsource Elder Holland's speech as well as the church's new video.
+"There is described how important it is to be a fellow person, where we literally put ourselves on the bench shortly the person suffering from depression and only exists for that person.
+Below, I have chosen to re-publish Elder Dutch's speech and the church's new video.

 Whatever we are doing in our lives.
 Do not forget that each of us is a beloved child of God and that Jesus Christ is always by your side, even when you do not think so.
 Remember that your and my life is not only our lives, but also among our fellow human beings life.
 I think of a scripture in the Book of Mormon, Mosiah where life is described as to how we should live our lives since we received Jesus Christ - we should bear one another's burdens, mourn with those who mourn and comfort those that stand in need of comfort ..